The Institute

 BIO

-Gustav Aarup Lauridsen is Data Analyst at Constructive Institute.
-Previously, he has worked as a Research Assistant at Aarhus University and is now involved in projects in the Constructive Institute News Lab.
+Gustav Aarup Lauridsen is Data Analyst at Constructive Institute and has previously worked as a Research Assistant at Aarhus University.
+At Constructive Institute, Gustav is involved in the Constructive Institute News Lab, where he works on developing complex AI algorithms capable of automatically detecting constructive news.

 BACKGROUND